A Laredo Attorney for Serious Injuries

 Losing an arm, leg, finger or hand is undoubtedly one of the most severe injuries a person can sustain.
 Often, such serious injuries occur during a catastrophic accident (for example, motorcycle accidents, car accidents, truck accidents or construction accidents).
 In addition to requiring multiple surgeries, amputation victims are often left facing years of physical recovery and psychological trauma due to their accident.

-At the Law Office of John R. Solis, we understand how difficult life can become after an amputation accident.
+John R. Solis, Attorney at Law understands how difficult life can become after an amputation accident.
 We know you may be worried about your future.
 That's why we encourage you to contact us today.
 We can fight for the compensation you need for medical bills, pain and suffering, loss of wages and more.
 We know everyday errands may become difficult tasks and special accommodations may be necessary to meet your needs around the house.
 We will fully evaluate your case and fight hard for the compensation you need and deserve.
 You might think the insurance company will be on your side, but these big corporations often care about only one thing: paying as little as possible to victims.
 We are familiar with the games insurance companies play to keep money out of the pockets of victims.
 We take an aggressive stand on behalf of clients.

 What causes amputation accidents in Laredo and across Texas?
 A list of potential causes is long and distressing, including the following: